Enrollment and Attendance FAQs

 Who is eligible to attend Washington Virtual Academies (WAVA)?

-Any student in grades K–12 who resides in Washington is eligible for full-time enrollment.
+Students in grades K-12 who actively reside in Washington state are eligible for enrollment.
 Visit our How to Enroll page for a complete listing of enrollment requirements.

 Can I enroll my child in both WAVA and another school?

-Yes, WAVA accepts dual enrollment through their “shared attendance agreement” with resident school districts; however, students are not permitted to take the same subject/course in both WAVA and another school district simultaneously.
+It depends on your resident school district’s and WAVA’s part-time enrollment requirements.
+If you meet WAVA’s part-time enrollment policy and your resident school district allows part-time enrollment, we are happy to support an inter-local agreement that enables your student to enroll in both programs.
 If parents/guardians would like to maintain their homeschool status, an Intent to Homeschool form must be filed with their resident district and WAVA for courses not taken as part of our program.

 How many of my children can I enroll in WAVA?

 Because WAVA provides the lesson plans and materials needed for grades K–12, many parents find it easy to enroll multiple children in the program.
-We currently have families with as many as five children in the program being guided by one teaching adult in conjunction with the support of WAVA teachers.
+We currently have families with a large number of children in the program being guided by one teaching adult in conjunction with the support of WAVA teachers.

 What does it cost to attend WAVA?